craftcms/docs/docs/cloud/faq.md

 Check out our [migration guide](migrating.md)!
 As long as you are using Craft CMS {{ $activeSetVars.minCraftVersion }} or later, your project is apt to work on Craft Cloud with very few changes.

+## WAF

+<a id="rule"></a>

+### Will you make a specific firewall rule for my site?

+Only if it benefits Craft Cloud sites.
+We do make site-specific WAF rules for enterprise projects.

+<a id="pentest"></a>

+### Will you disable WAF rules so I can have my site pentested?

+No. The WAF rules are designed to protect the Craft Cloud infrastructure against the types of things pentests perform.

+As part of the [shared responsibility model](security.md), we would not disable those purposefully.

+If you want to pentest your application, you can do that locally or on a separate, non-Craft Cloud installation.

 ## Billing + Legal